jairoandre/freela-up/readme.md

 ### Sending a pull request to develop

 After you're done testing (and reviewing your code!) you should create a pull request to merge your branch feature into the branch develop.
-It's simple:
+Its simple:

 1. Compare the base branch (develop) with your feature branch (ex.: ZUP-232)
 2. REVIEW.THE.CODE.THOROUGHLY.
 We don't want any problems in the future :)
-3. Create a meaniful title for the pull request (with the issue ID on the title, plase)
+3. Create a meaningful title for the pull request (with the issue ID on the title, plase)
 4. Describe anything useful on the content that you find important.
 5. Click on the big green button!